Scaffold-Stark/speedrunstark/README.md

 }
 ```

-And also track a constant threshold at 1 ether.
+And also track a constant threshold at 1 stark.

 ```cairo
 const THRESHOLD: u256 = 1000000000000000000;
 ```

-### Checkpoint 1.1: Handling ETH Transactions in Starknet
+### Checkpoint 1.1: Handling STRK Transactions in Starknet

-In Starknet, `ETH` is managed as a token, which means you cannot directly `send value` through a transaction.
-Meaning you must `approve` ETH spending and then `transfer` it using a contract.
-This involves utilizing the predeployed `ETH contract address` in Starknet.
+In Starknet, `STRK` is managed as a token, which means you cannot directly `send value` through a transaction.
+Meaning you must `approve` STRK spending and then `transfer` it using a contract.
+This involves utilizing the predeployed `STRK contract address` in Starknet.

-In this challenge, we’ll demonstrate how to handle ETH transactions by passing the ETH contract address as an argument to the contract constructor.
+In this challenge, we’ll demonstrate how to handle STRK transactions by passing the STRK contract address as an argument to the contract constructor.

 First, you have to define your constructor function in the `Staker` contract: